 2|Elephant Tusks Are Actually Teeth

-Interestingly enough, an elephant’s tusks are not horns, they’re teeth!
+Interestingly enough, an elephant’s tusks are not horns in animals, they’re teeth!
 In fact, ivory (the material in elephant tusks) is made from dentine, which is one of the main tissues found in human teeth.
 An elephant’s tusk is even wrapped in enamel, just like our teeth!

 Now, if you’re wondering why an elephant has these massive teeth, you’re not alone.
 However, it’s believed that elephant tusks evolved to allow elephants to dig holes, gather food, strip bark from trees, and lift objects.
 They’re also used to some degree for self-defense.